howardmann/Tutorials/functional_js.md

 Now while there is nothing wrong with this approach we can point out a few issues which may occur as our codebase scales.
 Firstly, this function serves a very specific purpose and is not composable, meaning we may find ourselves writing a new function to uppercase the second letter in the string (why?
 I dunno).
 Secondly, there could be a risk of naming conflicts if later on we assign a different value to capitalize.

 ### B. Object-Oriented
 An object oriented approach may look to encapsulate the capitalize name method in a Person object to prevent naming conflicts.
-While this example may be a stretch/overkill it illustrates how we can take an object-oriented approach and encapsulate the function.
+While this example may be a stretch/ overkill it illustrates how we could take an object-oriented approach to encapsulating the function.
+For example capitalize method could mean something else in our code for finding the capital city of a country (...or wateva).

 We might create a Person object which includes a name property and a method for capitalizing its own name.
 You may notice that the capitalize method in the Person object is similar to the imperative example above; it is important to note that you shouldn't feel obliged to follow any one style dogmatically.
 Use what is best for readability and debugging.

-More code
+More code, this time object-oriented:
 ```javascript
 var Person = {
   addName: function(name){